 The huts along the way are among the best in the Alps and at many points there’s the option of staying at comfortable B&Bs, including in Courmayeur in Italy and Champex in Switzerland.
 You’ll also enjoy great food, from classic French to Italian cuisine.

 Although you would need 10 or 11 days to complete the classic Tour du Mont Blanc, several variants exist: from the 7 days that Patricia and her friends did to a 5-day hiking tour from Courmayeur to Chamonix, which is basically a half tour.
 You could also choose to combine it with the Haute Route from Chamonix to Zermatt, another great classic in the Alps.

-Want to read some more about how women are claiming their place in the mountaineering world?
-Read our post on the subject here.
+Are you up for this hiking challenge?
+Check out all our programs for Tour Du Mont Blanc!
+And if you want to read some more about how women are claiming their place in the mountaineering world, find our post on the subject here.